-The majority of findings from the completed nonclinical safety evaluation studies were consistent with the pharmacological activity of vandetanib:
+The majority of findings from the completed nonclinical safety evaluation studies were consistent with the pharmacological activity of vandetanib as stated below.

 Gastrointestinal tract toxicity (emesis and loose feces) was the dose-limiting finding in dogs; however, there were no associated histopathological findings.